-On 9 May 2017, the Preliminary Conference was terminated.
-Then after, the Opposer filed its position paper on 19 May 2017 while the Respondent-Applicant filed its position paper on 26 May 2017.
+As per Order No. 2017-1700, the Preliminary Conference was terminated.
+Then after, the parties were directed to submit their respective position paper.
+Opposer filed its position paper on 13 September 2017 while the Respondent-Applicant filed its position paper on 22 September 2017.

-Should the Respondent-Applicant be allowed to register the trademark KOLIN AIR CONDITIONER?
+Should the Respondent-Applicant be allowed to register the trademark www.kolinaircon.ph?